GHGSat/tech-challenge/swdev/README.md

 * print on stdout each element, in a nested fashion, its data-type and value.
 Ordering is not important.
 * write a Makefile or CMakefile to produce binaries for both x86 and ARM targets.
 * validate your program runs well on an ARM board (Raspberry Pi, Beaglebone, your Android phone or tablet?).
-If you are missing such hardware or its associated toolchain at home, look at ARM qemu emulator and validate your program on it.
+If you are missing such hardware or its associated toolchain at home, look at ARM qemu emulator or [Travis CI](https://docs.travis-ci.com/user/multi-cpu-architectures/) and run unit-tests against it.

 Above items are normally listed in ascending order of complexity.
 It's ok not to complete all of them, make your best.